IRT Eastern Parkway Line: Route description

 The IRT Eastern Parkway Line enters Brooklyn through the Joralemon Street Tunnel from the IRT Lexington Avenue Line and continues to run under the street that the tunnel was named after, until after Borough Hall.
-East of Adams Street and Boerum Plaza, the IRT Broadway–Seventh Avenue Line merges with the line and it runs under Fulton Street, then turns southeast under Flatbush Avenue, which also has the BMT Brighton Line beneath it.
+East of the Borough Hall station, at Adams Street and Boerum Plaza, the IRT Broadway–Seventh Avenue Line merges with the line.
+The Eastern Parkway Line continues as a four-track line under Fulton Street, then turns southeast under Flatbush Avenue, which also has the BMT Brighton Line beneath it.
 The first station along this segment is Nevins Street, which contains a never used lower level, and then joins Atlantic Avenue–Barclays Center, the end of the oldest section of the line.
 Between Bergen Street and Grand Army Plaza, the line splits around the BMT Brighton Line.

 East of Grand Army Plaza, the line finally moves under its namesake, the first station serving the Brooklyn Museum.
 The next station is a complex near the Brooklyn Botanic Garden that serves the above ground BMT Franklin Avenue Line and the beginning of the IRT Nostrand Avenue Line, which branches off to the south shortly afterwards at Nostrand Junction.
 The last three stations are a two-over-two track layout with a platform on each level.
 Afterwards, the IRT Eastern Parkway Line ends under Ralph Avenue, one block east of its originally intended terminus, whereas the local tracks become the IRT New Lots Line, branching off to the southeast emerging from the ground near Buffalo Avenue at Lincoln Terrace Park.
 The line was built mostly with two levels, with southbound trains on the upper level, and northbound trains on the lower level to protect the trees in the north median of Eastern Parkway to the greatest extent possible.